jamesburns-rts/teamwork-cli/README.md

 	-T --start-time [hh:mm]
 	Set the start time to log (default "09:00")

+	-k, --key [key]
+	Set teamwork API key to use in the future

+	-u, --url [url]
+	Set teamwork URL to use in the future

+	-a, --arrived [HH:MM]
+	Record the time as when you arrived (default to now)

+	-s, --start [taskId]
+	Record the time you started a task

 EXAMPLES

-    nodejs hours.js --entry --task 6905921 --start-time "09:00" --hours 1 --minutes 30
+    node hours.js --entry --task 6905921 --start-time "09:00" --hours 1 --minutes 30
                     --billable 0 --description "Friday Standup"
-    Logs an hour and a half for a long Friday standup
+    > Logs an hour and a half for a long Friday standup

-    nodejs hours.js -e -t 6905921 -T "09:00" -H 1 -M 30 -b 0 -m "Friday Standup"
+    node hours.js -e -t 6905921 -T "09:00" -H 1 -M 30 -b 0 -m "Friday Standup"
-    Same as above but using letters instead
+    > Same as above but using letters instead

+    node hours.js -a
+    > Persists the current time as when you arrived

+    node hours.js
+    > Summarize hours for month and today - including time since arrived

 INTERACTIVE MODE